kubedb/cli/docs/get.md

   kubedb get elastic/es-db postgres/pg-db

 Options:
       --all-namespaces=false: If present, list the requested object(s) across all namespaces.
-Namespace in current context is ignored even if specified with --namespace.
+Namespace specified with --namespace will be ignored.
+  -n, --namespace='default': List the requested object(s) from this namespace.
   -o, --output='': Output format.
 One of: json|yaml|wide|name.
+  -l, --selector='': Selector (label query) to filter on, supports '=', '==', and '!='.
   -a, --show-all=false: When printing, show all resources (default hide terminated pods.)
       --show-kind=false: If present, list the resource type for the requested object(s).
       --show-labels=false: When printing, show all labels as the last column (default hide labels column)